jmachuca77/Open_Duck_Mini/README.md

 https://cad.onshape.com/documents/64074dfcfa379b37d8a47762/w/3650ab4221e215a4f65eb7fe/e/0505c262d882183a25049d05

-See [this document](docs/prepare_robot.md) for getting from a onshape design to a simulated robot in MuJoCo
+See [this document](docs/prepare_robot.md) for getting from a onshape design to a simulated robot in MuJoCo (Warning, outdated.
+Has not been updated in a while)

 # RL stuff